 A person convicted of any of these offenses must be sentenced to a term of imprisonment (in accordance with the term applicable to the particular offense) and a term of parole ineligibility which must be between one-third to one-half of the imposed sentence or three years, whichever is greater.
 The penalties increase if the convicted person was previously convicted of certain firearms offenses or if certain aggravating factors were present.

-Contact a Camden County Criminal Lawyer at the Law Offices of Thomas J. Gosse for Experienced Representation for Those Accused of Weapons Offenses
+Contact a Camden County Criminal Lawyer at the Law Office of Thomas J. Gosse for Experienced Representation for Those Accused of Weapons Offenses